Monday, April 20, 2026

 Dieser Beitrag ist auch verfügbar auf: Deutsch

-Europe’s aging population poses a challenge: More and more people are affected by cardiovascular disease in old age.
-According to a recent overview by The Lancet Regional Health – Europe, older adults are not only disproportionately affected, but also less likely to receive optimal treatment.
+Europe’s ageing population brings with it a challenge: More and more people are affected by cardiovascular disease in old age.
+According to a recent overview by The Lancet Regional Health – Europe older adults are not only disproportionately affected, but are also less likely to receive optimal treatment.

 Why older people are not treated optimally